 Massage Therapy Program

 Massage helps clients relax and detox.
-Our massage therapy program encompasses many different techniques.
-In general, therapists press, rub, and otherwise manipulate the muscles and other soft tissues of the body.
-They most often use their hands and fingers, but may use their forearms and elbows.
+Our massage therapy program, available for an extra fee, encompasses many different techniques.
+In general, therapists press, rub, and otherwise manipulate the body’s muscles and other soft tissues.
+They often use their hands and fingers but may use their forearms and elbows.

 Massage therapy dates back thousands of years.
 References to massage appear in writings from ancient China, Japan, India, Arabic nations, Egypt, Greece (Hippocrates defined medicine as “the art of rubbing”), and Rome.
 Massage became widely used in Europe during the Renaissance.
 In the 1850s, two American physicians who had studied in Sweden introduced massage therapy in the United States, where it became popular and was promoted for a variety of health purposes.
 With scientific and technological advances in clinical treatment during the 1930s and 1940s, massage fell out of favor in the United States.
 Interest in massage revived in the 1970s, especially among athletes.